Geodan/i3dm.export/README.md

 -t: (required) table with instance positions

--m: (required) glTF model (glb).
-Can be a path too glb file or absolute/relative url (see use_external_model)
+-m: (required) glTF model (glb) Can be a path to glb file or absolute/relative url (see use_external_model)

 -g: (optional - Default: 500,0) Geometric errors

--e: (optional - Default: 1000) extent per tile
+-e: (optional - Default: 1000) Extent per tile

 -o: (optional - Default: ./tiles) Output directory, will be created if not exists

 -r: (optional - Default: false) Use RTC_CENTER for high precision relative positions

--q: (optional - default: "").
-Query to add to the where clauses (for example: -q "id<5460019").
+-q: (optional - Default: "") Query to add to the where clauses (for example: -q "id<5460019").
 Be sure to check indexes when using this option.

---use_external_model (optional - default false) Use external model instead of embedded model
+--use_external_model: (optional - default false) Use external model instead of embedded model
 ```

 ## Sample running